hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/03d-Graphics.md

     + `fill()` or `stroke()` draws the whole path, even if disconnected, and even if already drawn
     + using the `ctx.beginPath()` method to draw two different paths
     + `ctx.beginPath()` erase the buffer but not change any context properties
+  + [good practice](#345-drawing-lines-in-immediate-mode): save/restore of the context at the beginning/end of the function to avoid affecting other functions' context